Countly/countly-sdk-documentation/android/next.md

   </p>
 </div>
 <p>
-  The **Content Zone** feature enhances user engagement by delivering various types of content blocks such as in-app messaging, ads, or user engagement prompts.
+  The Content Zone feature enhances user engagement by delivering various types of content blocks, such as in-app messaging, ads, or user engagement prompts.
+These content blocks are dynamically served from the content builder on the server, ensuring that users receive relevant and up-to-date information.
 </p>
 <p>
   To start fetching content from the server, use the following method: